Books: Novels and Short Stories

 Welcome to my World

-Adrian Baldwin is a Mancunian now living and working in Wales.
+Adrian Baldwin is a Mancunian currently living and working in Wales.
 Back in the '90s, he wrote for various TV shows/personalities: Hale & Pace, Clive Anderson, Brian Conley, Paul McKenna, Smith & Jones, Rory Bremner.
 Wooo, get him!

 After that he wrote three screenplays, one of which received generous financial backing from the Film Agency for Wales.
 Then along came the global recession to firmly kick the UK Film industry in the nuts.
 What a bummer!